mozilla/www.ccadb.org/cas/fields.md

 # Field Types and Valid Values #

-This document explains what information needs to go in each field of the various records and sections in the CCADB.
+This document explains how the various records and sections in the CCADB are best filled out, with some advice on how to create or obtain the data.

 ## Policies and Practices Information ##